 The Real Differences That Matter

 Forget the feature checklists.
-Here are the three differences that should drive your decision:
+Three differences should drive the check you write.

 1. Human Judgment vs Pure Algorithm

-The question: Do you believe the best investments require human insight, or that human bias is the enemy of returns?
+The question: Do the best investments require a human who can be early and wrong for a while — or is that human the reason most people underperform?

 2. Track Record Length and Time Horizon